garrandall/popular-music-data/tracks/tonight-i-wanna-be-your-man-andy-griggs.md

 All week I've been your husband, tonight I wanna be your man

-It hit me just this morning, when I passed you in the hall I swear I caught you lookin, like you dont know me at all Let me show you who I am
+It hit me just this morning, when I passed you in the hall I swear I caught you lookin, like you don't know me at all Let me show you who I am
 All week I've been your husband, tonight I wanna be your man